Algorithm Configuration for Structured Pfaffian Settings: Pfaffian GJ framework for data-driven algorithm design

-By using a result by Karpinski and Macintyre \cite{karpinski1997polynomial}, we can turn the task above into the task of bounding the solution set connected components of a system of at most $d$ equations $\theta_1({\boldsymbol{a}}) = 0, \dots,\theta_d({\boldsymbol{a}}) = 0$, where $\theta_i: \cA \rightarrow \bbR$ for $i = 1, \dots, d$ is chosen from $\{r_j(\boldsymbol{x}_k, \cdot)\}_{j \in [K], k \in [N]}$.
-Note that also from assumption, we can construct a Pfaffian chain of length $dq$ that contains all the Pfaffian functions $\theta_i$.
-Then, applying a result by Khovanskii \cite{khovanskiui1991fewnomials} yields the desired result. } \end{proofoutline} \begin{remark} For the case $q = 0$, meaning that the functions computed in the conditional statements are merely rational functions, Theorem \ref{thm:pfaffian-gj-algorithm} gives an upper bound of $\cO(d \log (\Delta K))$, which matches the rate of GJ algorithm by Bartlett et al. \cite{bartlett2022generalization}. \end{remark}
+\begin{remark} For the case $q = 0$, meaning that the functions computed in the conditional statements are merely rational functions in $\boldsymbol{a}$, Theorem \ref{thm:pfaffian-gj-algorithm} gives an upper bound of $\cO(d \log (\Delta K))$, which matches the rate of GJ algorithm instantiated by \citet{bartlett2022generalization}. \end{remark}